kisinamso/SQLServerMaintenanceBoxGuideline/002_DatabaseBackupGuideline.md

 |BackupDateTime|DATETIME|Backup Date Time|

 ## Tips
 1. This backup plan prepared for 3 different time sequences.
 Time sequences are daily, monthly and yearly.
-You can change your backup plan.
+You can change according to your backup plan.
 2. You can create SQL Agent Job for databases backup.
 All you have to do is define this stored procedure in your SQL Agent Job step.
 3. This stored procedure works without backup parameters if you want to add parameters you can add the related lines.
 For find related lines you can use **CTRL + F** shortkey with this keywords; '**-- WITH --You can add parameter to here**'
 4. If you do not want to log records over a certain period of time, you can delete the records in the  **[ENTER_DB_NAME].[dbo].[BackupLog]** table by adding the second step to the SQL Agent Job you have created.
 Like this:\